mahir-d/smart-construction-dashboard/README.md

 ```

 ## API documentation
-To look up the API documentation, please start the local sever by executing the [run command][#run]
+To look up the API documentation, please start the local sever by executing the [run command](#run)
 and then redirect to the follwing url by adding the port number mentioned in the .env file
 ``` url
 http://localhost:{port}/api-docs